NREL/PRAS/README.md

 credit metric converge to be sufficiently tight relative to a desired level of precision.
 This target precision is 1 system power unit by default, but can be relaxed to loosen the convergence bounds if desired via the `capacity_gap` keyword argument.
+Once the lower and upper bounds are tighter than this gap, their values are returned.

-Additionally, at each bisection step, a hypothesis test is performed to ensure that the upper bounding metric is larger than the lower bounding metric with a specified level of statistical significance.
-By default, this is a maximum p-value of 0.05, although this value can be changed as desired via the `p_value` keyword argument.
-If at some point the null hypothesis (the upper bound is not larger than the lower bound) cannot be rejected at the desired significance level, the assessment will provide a warning indicating the size of the remaining capacity gap and return the midpoint between the two bounds.
+Additionally, at each bisection step, a hypothesis test is performed to ensure that the theoretically-larger bounding risk metric is in fact larger than the smaller-valued risk metric with a specified level of statistical significance.
+By default, this criteria is a maximum p-value of 0.05, although this value can be changed as desired via the `p_value` keyword argument.
+If at some point the null hypothesis (the higher risk is not in fact larger than the lower risk) cannot be rejected at the desired significance level, the assessment will provide a warning indicating the size of the remaining capacity gap and return the lower and upper bounds on the capacity credit estimate.